ipdk-io/ipdk/CONTRIBUTING.md

 * Be sure to sign off on the [DCO](https://github.com/probot/dco#how-it-works).

+## Issues

+We use [GitHub Issues](https://github.com/ipdk-io/ipdk/issues) to track issues for the IPDK project.
+If you come across a bug, please feel free to open issue.
+Ideally, you would include as much information below in the issue:

+* Clear title presenting the issue.
+* A solid description with steps to reproduce the issue.
+* Are you using the IPDK container, or running natively?
+* Which supported version of the base OS are you running?

 ## Steps to Contribute

 Should you wish to work on an issue, please claim it first by commenting on the